-3. City-owned land directly adjacent to your property (front and side yards)
+3. Public land directly adjacent to your property (front and side yards)

-Sometimes the very front of your yard is actually City-owned land.
+Sometimes the very front of your yard is actually public land.
 However, these spaces are exempt from the Boulevard Garden Guidelines.
 You can treat these areas like you would the rest of your yard.
 We encourage you to follow the best practices found in these Guidelines and review page 11 for more information about the Bylaws that apply.

-Design and plan your garden
+STEP 2: Design and plan your garden